Ausonius: List of works

-Some characteristics of his works
+Characteristics of works

 Although admired by his contemporaries, the writings of Ausonius have not since been ranked among Latin literature's finest.
-His style is easy and fluent, and his Mosella is appreciated for its evocation of the life and country along the river Moselle; but he is considered derivative and unoriginal.
-Edward Gibbon pronounced in his Decline and Fall of the Roman Empire that "the poetical fame of Ausonius condemns the taste of his age."
-However, his works have several points of interest; for example:
+His style is easy and fluent, and his Mosella is appreciated for its evocation of the life and the country along the River Moselle, but he is considered derivative and unoriginal.
+Edward Gibbon pronounced in his Decline and Fall of the Roman Empire that "the poetical fame of Ausonius condemns the taste of his age".
+However, Ausonius's works have several points of interest: